certinia/mdapi-oauth-demo/Web Flow With External Server Posting Back/README.md

 _DISCLAIMER_ This code is provided as a sample only.
 We do not recommend you use this code in any production system, it is provided for demonstration purposes only.

+## Branch Notes - Removing client information from Apex code

+This branch explores techniques to remove knowledge of OAuth Client IDs and Secrets from Apex.
+This allows these values to be rotated more easily.

+The first and most simple change is to send the initial request to the web server which redirects to the init URL.
+This is adequate if you are not using Refresh Tokens.

+The second change is to ask the web server to refresh on our behalf.
+The initial system accepts the refresh token and performs the flow again.
+The result is PUT to Apex as in the initial flow.
+This prevents a token being available by GET request so strengthens the system.
+It also results in the need for a new execution context to use the token.
+The sample handles this by retrying from the LWC client.

+A planned future change is to strengthen the refresh endpoint, either by requiring authentication to use it or using a surrogate for the refresh token.
+The surrogate is validated before the call to Salesforce.

 ## Context

 Applications have traditionally used the Apex method UserInfo.getSessionId() when calling into Salesforce's Metadata API for metadata operations to authenticate.
 A change to the Salesforce security review process has required that a ConnectedApp is used in some circumstances, see [salesforce.stackexchange.com](https://salesforce.stackexchange.com/questions/389121/call-salesforce-api-from-apex-and-not-fail-security-review) and [Partner Forum](https://partners.salesforce.com/0D54V00006EGIJz) for further details.